 These findings seem to correlate with results from similar studies done elsewhere.
 But, perhaps the biggest kicker here is that men make worse traders than women simply because they tend to be overconfident and are far more prone to breaking the rules.

 Financial Skills is a trading company that was founded by a group of Merrill Lynch ex-traders.
 The company runs real time simulation software.
 326 interns at investment banks traded on its system in 2014.
 The company then combined the trading data they received with historical data from 400 trading juniors from previous years.

-The junior traders, both men and women, lost money on their first year of trading, which is pretty standard for first-year investment bankers.
-But women traders lost significantly less money than men traders.
+The junior traders, both men and women, lost money in their first year of trading, which is pretty standard for first-year investment bankers.
+But, women traders lost significantly less money than their male counterparts.

 Men vs. Women First-Year Trading Returns

 The firm chalked up the larger losses to men breaking the house rules much more often than women did.

 Traders participating in the simulation exercise were strictly required to follow certain set times for conducting their trades, including first thing in the morning, for an hour during their lunch break and after 5 pm.
 Nobody monitored the traders physically, in an attempt to mimic real-life situations as closely as possible.
 Perhaps not surprisingly, the study found that men traders broke the rules 2.5x more frequently than women traders did.

 Despite being less profitable than their female counterparts, male traders also placed a higher volume of trades than women, leading to higher brokerage fees and settlement costs.
 The study also found that men were significantly worse at short-selling than women.

 Other studies that used large samples have arrived at a similar conclusion.
 Distinguished behavioral economists Brad Barber and Terrence Odean are renowned for their seminal research piece ”Boys will be Boys: Gender, Overconfidence and Common Stock Investment.”